TRANSPARENCY BUILDS TRUST

 Committee members read proposals, visit programs, listen to presentations and converse with the Collective Initiatives and individual agencies seeking funding.
-This dedicated group of volunteers is trained to look for initiatives whose outcomes measurably improve the needs outlined in our strategic plan.
+This dedicated group of volunteers is trained to look for initiatives and programs whose outcomes measurably improve the needs outlined in our strategic plan.
 A new, enhanced evaluation system allows committee members to utilize a rubric to evaluate proposals based on such things as performance outcomes, organizational capacity and compliance with current contracts and proposals.

 Members of the Investment Review Teams stay with the teams over a two-year funding cycle to:

-- review and monitor progress to ensure that funded initiatives are meeting their goals
+- Review and monitor progress to ensure that funded initiatives are meeting their goals.

 OUR CODE OF ETHICS